sikessle/mknapsack/README.md

 ## Compatibility
 The solver should be fairly compatible with all major browser, however there is no guarantee.
 It has been tested with Safari 7 and Firefox 29.
-Some of functions use are ECMAScript 5+.
+Some of functions used are ECMAScript 5+.
 Also it should work with all modern mobile devices, due to bootstrap 3.

 ## Algorithm Details